“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 Why We Believe Alcohol Relaxes Us

-It’s easy to see why this belief sticks.
-One drink in and your shoulders drop, the edge from the day softens, and maybe there’s even a little wave of calm that washes over you.
+It’s easy to see why this one sticks.
+One drink in and your shoulders drop.
+The edge from the day softens.
+A little wave of calm washes over you.

-As soon as your body starts processing the alcohol, it kicks out stress hormones like cortisol to restore balance.
-So the calm you felt in the moment is often followed by more tension later.
+Then, as your body starts processing the alcohol, it pushes out stress hormones like cortisol to restore balance.
+And what happens next?
+That moment of calm is followed by tension, unease, and sometimes anxiety.

-The kind of “relaxation” alcohol gives you doesn’t match that.
-It’s:
+Now compare that to drinking.
+The kind of “relaxation” alcohol gives you is:

 - Short-lived